ioBroker/ioBroker.docs/docs/en/privacy.md

 We do not save any data or access tokens from the ioBroker BackItUp Google Drive App.
 So the access to google drive is only possible with `ioBroker.backitup` adapter and with access tokens saved at YOUR ioBroker instance.

-If you want to revoke the access, just delete the access token in the settings of the `ioBroker.backitup` adapter and revoke third-party access in your [Google account](https://myaccount.google.com/u/2/connections?continue=https%3A%2F%2Fmyaccount.google.com%2Fu%2F2%2Fsecurity)
+If you want to revoke the access, just delete the access token in the settings of the `ioBroker.backitup` instance and revoke third-party access in your [Google account](https://myaccount.google.com/u/2/connections?continue=https%3A%2F%2Fmyaccount.google.com%2Fu%2F2%2Fsecurity)